-Since 2016, QCOSS has partnered with the Queensland Family and Child Commission (QFCC) to build the capacity of local communities to lead and implement place-based responses to the increasing number of children entering the child protection system, and the overrepresentation of Aboriginal and Torres Strait Island children.
-The initiative has worked in two sites in Central Queensland – the Fraser Coast and Capricornia regions.
+QCOSS partnered with the Queensland Family and Child Commission (QFCC) in 2016 to build the capacity of local communities to lead and implement place-based responses to the increasing number of children entering the child protection system, and the overrepresentation of Aboriginal and Torres Strait Island children.
+The initiative worked in two sites in Central Queensland – the Fraser Coast and Capricornia regions.

-QCOSS and QFCC recognise the importance of placed-based work to bring together people in place to address entrenched disadvantage.
+QCOSS and QFCC recognised the importance of placed-based work to bring together people in place to address entrenched disadvantage.
 Place-based approaches require the wisdom, expertise, resources and shared responsibility of many.

 Both projects demonstrated just what can be achieved when community, a peak body and government collaborate effectively.